-3 Credits - Number of hours per week to be determined by Advisor
+3 Credits - Number of hours per week to be determined by Advisor with the instructor of the course.

-This course is designed to allow students to work on a semester long project in one of the social sciences.
-The project will be developed by the student in conjunction with the instructor of the course.
 The student will meet with the instructor periodically through the semester to ensure the project objectives are being met.
 Prerequisites: The student must have completed (12) credit hours in a catalog program, be in good academic standing, be recommended by their advisor, and meet with the course instructor.